Students Test the Waters of Science

 A group of high school students eagerly gathered on the deck of a ship near Astoria last week, but instead of going for a pleasure cruise, they were collecting water samples and taking scientific readings from the Columbia River estuary.

-The 12 young scientists were part of a weeklong camp offered by the Center for Coastal Margin Observation & Prediction (CMOP) located at Oregon Health & Science University’s campus in Beaverton.
+The 12 young scientists were part of a weeklong camp offered by the multi-institutional Center for Coastal Margin Observation & Prediction (CMOP) hosted at Oregon Health & Science University.
 The camp is designed to motivate students into a career of science or engineering by learning what it was like to be marine scientist.

 “Students who attended this camp came in with a limited knowledge of what it means to integrate a systems approach in understanding the ocean and the estuary,” said Dr. Michael Thompson, K-12 coordinator and teacher.
 “We wanted them to learn about the vast impact the ocean and estuary has on our everyday lives.”